 1. Customer behavior analytics

-With the AI-powered tools web developers will get the full information about the users’ habits and expectations regarding the service.
-Also, AI-powered analytics delivers information significantly faster - even in the real-time.
+With the AI-powered tools, web developers will get the full information about the users’ habits and expectations regarding the service.
+Also, AI-powered analytics delivers information significantly faster - even in real-time.

 Key takeaway: in the data-heavy age building the website is a yet-another activity that needs to be supported by extensive research before even the first line of code had been written.
-Automated data harvesting and reporting is a significant support in the web developers and web designers work - they get the information about the target group faster.
+Automated data harvesting and reporting is significant support in the web developers' and web designers' work - they get the information about the target group faster.
 AI software development at its best.

 2. Automating tasks given to developers

 Coding is undoubtedly a creative work.
-But apart from delivering a shining technology and solutions, it is full of repetitive, dull and usually just boring tasks that need to be done in order to deliver the project - but none of the developers like these tasks.
+But apart from delivering shining technology and solutions, it is full of repetitive, dull, and usually just boring tasks that need to be done in order to deliver the project - but none of the developers like these tasks.

 Key takeaway: AI-powered software development kits and environments are just around the corner.
 There are AI-powered automatic suggestion engines (for example Tabnine) that, according to users in Ideamotive, significantly boost the speed of coding.
 The technology will boost the coder’s productivity and reduce the time required to deliver the project.
 In the long term, it is possible not only to support developers but also designing the service to better fit the company’s needs.